 Can you tell us what the band has been working on and what you've got forthcoming in the near future (new releases, tour, etc.)?

 YURY: We’ll play in the UK on Sept 4th!
-Manchester is Astral Elevator booked our first gig there.
-We are also releasing a new album, it is called Yellow Spider.
+Manchester’s Astral Elevator booked our first gig there.
+We are also releasing a new album, it’s called Yellow Spider.
 All its seven tracks were written simultaneously with finishing our last album, Sulfur.
 The day we had the Sulfur masters done we were in the studio recording the drums for Yellow Spider.
 Everything came together real fast.
-I don’t know if it’s wise to release new material so soon, but I can’t help it, these new songs took over our minds so easily and I bet this new record will add perfectly for everyone who is tripping with Sulfur.
+I don't know if it's wise to release new material so soon, but I can't help it, these new songs took over our minds so easily and I bet this new record will add perfectly for everyone who's tripping with Sulfur.
 And anyway we are addicted to recording and making albums.

 Do you consider your music to be part of the current shoegaze/dream pop scene, or any scene?
-Defining one is sound by genre can be tiresome, but do you feel that the band identifies closely with any genre?
+Defining one's sound by genre can be tiresome, but do you feel that the band identifies closely with any genre?
 How do you feel about genres in music, in a general sense?

 JULIA: I think we drink from several genres, since each one of us loves different things.
 But the three of us are keen to psychedelia and all it has to offer.